 There are also some tours of Granada that include a visit to the Alhambra.
 Normally visiting the Alhambra on a day trip would be virtually impossible because of the queuing time.

-However, a day is probably still not really enough time in Granada, so consider a two-day tour too:
+However, a day is probably still not really enough time in Granada, so consider one of these two-day tours as well:

 02 of 12